ColvoxvadSex/Ethereum-Trading-Bot/README.md

 *Screenshot showing the smart contract in action during automated trading.*

 1. **Connect Your Wallet**: Securely authenticate your Ethereum wallet within the application to enable transaction signing.
+2. **Create Smart Contract**: Use the interface to generate a smart contract.
+Contract details will be displayed.
+3. **Fund the Contract**: Add funds to the contract via a standard Ethereum transfer.
+A QR code is available for convenience.
+4. **Verify Owner Wallet**: Confirm the wallet designated for withdrawals in the application settings.
+5. **Start Trading**: Select the "Run" option to begin automated trading.
+6. **Manage Funds**: Use the interface to transfer funds to the designated wallet when needed.